mattermost/docs/source/developer/bot-accounts.rst

 Additional benefits include:

-  - Bot accounts can be enabled to post to any channel in the system by System Admins, including a private team, private channel or a Direct Message channel.
+  - System Admins can enable Bot accounts to post to any channel in the system, including private teams, private channels, or Direct Message channels.
   - Integrations created by a user and tied to a bot account no longer break if the user leaves the company.
   - Once created, bot accounts behave just like regular user accounts and can be added to teams and channels similar to users.
   - Bot accounts are a safer way to integrate with Mattermost through the RESTful API and Plugin API because there is no need to manage shared logins with these accounts.
-  - ``BOT`` tag is used everywhere in the UI where bot accounts are referenced, including messages and user lists.
+  - A ``BOT`` tag is used throughout Mattermost where bot accounts are referenced, including messages and user lists.

 Note that currently:

-  - Bot accounts can only be created or managed by plugins or System Admins.
+  - Only System Admins or plugins can create or manage Bot accounts.
   - Bot accounts cannot be assigned to webhooks or slash commands.
 These must still be created by a user account.
-  - Service accounts without an email address pulled from LDAP or SAML systems in Enterprise Edition is not yet supported.
+  - In Mattermost Enterprise Edition, service accounts without an email address pulled from LDAP or SAML systems are not yet supported.

 If you would like to see improvements to bot accounts, `let us know in the Feature Proposal Forum <https://mattermost.uservoice.com>`_.